 • the statistics in Canada that show a highly significant and consistent decrease in murder since the abolishment of capital punishment in 1976 (i.e. from a murder rate of 3.09 per 100,000 people in 1975, to 1.77 per 100,000 in 2009).

-Amnesty International, who has an incentive in corralling information on this topic, provides an article, citing statistics from the United Nations, entitled “THE DEATH PENALTY, QUESTIONS AND ANSWERS” which states (with my emphasis):
+Amnesty International, an organization with an incentive to corral information on this topic, provides an article, citing statistics from the United Nations, entitled “THE DEATH PENALTY, QUESTIONS AND ANSWERS” which states (with my emphasis):

 What do you say to the argument that the death penalty is an important tool for a state to fight crime?